droidian-releng/rootfs-templates/readme.md

 ### rootfs-templates

-A set of debos recipes for building hybris-mobian's rootfs
+A set of debos recipes for building Droidian's rootfs